-If the new cap on SALT deductions means you won’t be able to deduct all your property tax in 2018, you still might be able to help defray the cost of your property taxes.
+If the new cap on SALT deductions means you won’t be able to deduct all your property tax, you still might be able to help defray the cost of your property taxes.
 Provided you can demonstrate your home’s assessed value is too high, appealing your assessed value may help reduce your property tax bill, which could help offset some of the financial loss resulting from the new cap.

 It’s also worth noting that some high-tax states are looking for additional ways to help home-owning taxpayers in those states, such as treating state taxes as charitable contributions.
-These state governments may or may not succeed; the IRS has announced it plans to issue proposed regulations addressing deductibility of state and local tax payments for federal income tax purposes.
+These state governments may or may not succeed; the IRS announced that it plans to issue proposed regulations addressing deductibility of state and local tax payments for federal income tax purposes.
 And it’s also important to remember that the SALT deduction cap is only temporary — unless the federal government extends the cap or otherwise reforms tax policy between now and Dec.
 31, 2025.